metosin/spec-tools/README.md

 ; #:clojure.spec.alpha{:problems [{:path [], :pred pos-int?, :val -1, :via [], :in [], :reason "positive"}]}
 ```

-## Dynamic conforming
+## Spec Coercion

-Spec-tools loans from the awesome [Schema](https://github.com/plumatic/schema) by separating specs (what) from conformers (how).
-Spec Record has a dynamical conformer, which can be instructed at runtime to use a suitable conforming function for that spec.
-This enables same Specs to conform differently in different runtime conditions, e.g. when reading data from JSON vs Transit.
+Like [Plumatic Schema](https://github.com/plumatic/schema), Spec-tools separates specs (what) and transformers (how).
+Internally, Spec Record use a dynamical conformer, which can be instructed at runtime to use a suitable conforming function (encode or decode) for the given spec.
+Data can be transformed differently from sources like JSON and Transit.

-Spec Record conform is by default a no-op.
-Binding a dynamic var `spec-tools.core/*conforming*` with a function of `spec => spec-conformer` will cause the Spec to be conformed with the selected spec-conformer. `spec-tools.core` has helper functions for setting the binding: `explain`, `explain-data`, `conform` and `conform!`.
+Data can be both read and written into external formats using spec, see [encoding values with spec](#encoding-values-with-spec).

+By default, the dynamic conforming is a no-op. `spec-tools.core` has functions to bind the `spec => spec-conformer` using dynamic binding.
+These functions include `explain`, `explain-data`, `conform`, `conform!`, `encode` and `decode`.

-Spec-conformers are arity2 functions taking the Spec Records and the value and should return either conformed value or `:clojure.spec.alpha/invalid`.
+Spec-conformers are arity2 functions taking the Spec Records and the value and should return either conformed value or the original value.

-There is a [CLJ-2116](https://dev.clojure.org/jira/browse/CLJ-2116) to provide better support with `clojure.spec`.
+There are [CLJ-2116](https://dev.clojure.org/jira/browse/CLJ-2116) and [CLJ-2251](https://dev.clojure.org/jira/browse/CLJ-2251) to provide better support with `clojure.spec`.

+There are two ways to define coercion: [based on types](#type-based-coercion) and [based on specs](#spec-based-coercion).

-### Type based conforming
+### Type based coercion

 A common way to do dynamic conforming is to select conformer based on the spec's `:type`.
 By default, the following types are supported (and mostly, auto-resolved): `:long`, `:double`, `:boolean`, `:string`, `:keyword`, `:symbol`, `:uuid`, `:uri`, `:bigdec`, `:date`, `:ratio`, `:map`, `:set` and `:vector`.